sambhav874/SimpleStockPredictingModel/README.md

-  -->Also there are accurate graphs plotted on basis of the predicted data.
+  -->Also there are accurate graphs plotted on basis of the predicted dat